Ponyo poster

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Ponyo against these established plot points, we can identify how Hayao Miyazaki utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Ponyo within the animation genre.

 Hayao Miyazaki's Structural Approach